panstromek/quasar-ide-helper/extension/README.md

 ```bash
 quasar run ide-helper templates
 ```
-This will generate a `.QuasarLiveTemplates.xml` file with extensions.
-Now you need to place this file in your IDEA config in the `templates` folder.
-IDEA doesn't support project-scoped templates unfortunately, so you need to put them inside the global config.
+> Important: This will generate a `.QuasarLiveTemplates.xml` file with extensions.
+Now you need to place this file in your IDEA config in the `templates` folder and restart the IDE.

+This is because IDEA doesn't support project-scoped templates unfortunately, so you need to put them inside the global config.
 For WebStorm it should be something like `./<user>/.WebStorm2018.3/system/jba_config/templates` where `<user>` is your home directory.
 For other JetBrains IDEs it should be similar.
 If you are not sure, look at: https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs

 ### How templates work